discos/doc/user/noto/Command-line.rst

-.. note:: When recording **manually-acquired** data in FITS format, the **output files** are stored in a peculiar path which is not accessible to users.
+.. note:: When recording **manually-acquired** data in FITS format, the **output files** are stored in a peculiar path: /archive/extraData.
    This implies that they also cannot be shown by the quick-look procedure.
-This temporary situation, which requires the involvement of a system administrator in order to retrieve the data, will be corrected in the next release of ESCS.

 Once the recorder is set, acquisitions on a target can be performed as follows.
 First, set the target::